dataindataout/cassandra-python-cluster/readme.md

 # How to use

-This image will support Cassandra applications using the Python driver.
+This cluster will support Cassandra applications using the Python driver.

 # Driver test

-You can do something like the following to do a test of your setup.
+You can do something like the following on the app container to do a test of your setup.

 ```
 from cassandra.cluster import Cluster